amary-ann/Data_Analysis/README.md

 # Data_Analysis
-This repo contains a collection of some data analysis projects I have done.
-In each project, I step through some or all processes contained in the analysis process which involves wrangling data, assessing data, cleaning data, exploratory data analysis and explanatory data analysis and data visualisation.
-This is to showcase different areas in data analysis and an in-depth understanding of certain concepts.
+This repository includes a variety of data analysis projects I have completed.
+Each project demonstrates various stages of the analysis process, including data wrangling, assessment, cleaning, exploratory analysis, explanatory analysis, and data visualization.
+The goal is to highlight various aspects of data analysis and exhibit a deep understanding of certain concepts.